DCU Center to begin taking patients this weekend as COVID-19 hospitalizations climb

 Baker also said that a second field hospital will be built in Lowell in the coming weeks.

-The governor stressed that the makeshift facilities play a critical role in the state’s coronavirus response because they allow hospitals to focus on non-COVID patients.

-Health data also indicated that 73 percent of the 11,000 non-ICU beds in Massachusetts hospitals were occupied and 56 percent of the 1,800 ICU beds were full.
+Health data released the week also indicated that 73 percent of the 11,000 non-ICU beds in Massachusetts hospitals were occupied and 56 percent of the 1,800 ICU beds were full.

 The number of COVID-19 patients in hospitals across the United States as of Wednesday — 100,226, according to the COVID Tracking Project — is a record for the pandemic.